 Hamar Laser’s Bore9 software records alignment (concentricity) data for up to 50 bores.
+It runs on Windows tablets and laptops for Win7, 8 and 10.
 It also measures straightness of cylinders and can measure diameter changes when used with our self-centering targets in Measure Mode.
 It supports all of Hamar’s past and present bore alignment equipment and features a step-by-step guide to help the user through the software.

 - Engine Blocks